 Having a special play game or toy at the campsite might help distract your toddler when the older kids go off to play.
 You might want to pick up one of these light-weight pop-up play houses as a special camping surprise.
 A few other easy diversions to bring along are a bucket and shovel, a giant ball, some toy trucks, or sidewalk chalk.

-Just a note here: It has come to my attention that many tenters really hate to see kids playing with bubbles at a campground because apparently the bubble solution can lessen the waterproof coating on the tents.
+Just a note here: It has come to my attention that many tenters really hate to see kids playing with bubbles at a campground because apparently the bubble solution can lessen the waterproof coating on the tents…. just saying…

-Bear bells for toddlers
+3. Shoe bells for toddlers

 If you’re camping with only your toddler, locating your child should not be too challenging.
-However, if you’re camping trips are like ours, with three families, and a gaggle of roaming kids, locating a toddler can be a bit of a test sometimes.
-So attach a bell and even if you can’t see them you will know they’re close by and when you do need to find them you’ll have an advantage.
+However, if your camping trips are like ours, with three families, and a gaggle of roaming kids, locating a toddler can be a bit of a test sometimes.
+So attach a bell and even if you can’t see them you will hear they’re close by and when you do need to find them you’ll have an advantage.

 We use bear bells because they come on handy Velcro straps, make a relatively loud and clear ring, and are available for purchase everywhere around here!
 While the bears might be habituated to their sweet tinkling sounds, you will not be.

-Don’t forget your first aid kit
+4. Toddler-up your first aid kit

 - An assortment of bandaids (cartoon ones are best because these always bring smiles)

-- Antiseptic swabs or wash
+- Antiseptic swabs or tear free wash

 - Larger gauze pads and tape